noahehall/theBookOfNoah/0current/security/websecurity.md

 - need to flush out
   - TRACE requests
     - can allow javascript injected into a page to access cookies that have been deliberately made inaccessible to javascript
-  - session cookies
-    - enables an attacker to impersonate a user agent to a web server
+  - session cookies: enables an attacker to impersonate a user agent to a web server
-  - man in the middle attacks
-    - plain text msgs an be read by anyone intercepting the data packets
+  - man in the middle attacks: plain text msgs an be read by anyone intercepting the data packets
   - comprimising authentication
   - permissions
   - information leaks